Approximate Bayesian inference from noisy likelihoods with Gaussian process emulated MCMC: Numerical experiments

-Figures \ref{fig:res_thetaricker_iter} and \ref{fig:res_thetaricker_eval} show the results in the same format as before.
-We observe similar general patterns as in the Ricker experiment.
-More iterations are however needed for convergence as the posterior distribution is more challenging due to its higher dimensionality and more complicated shape.
-Figure \ref{fig:res_thetaricker_eval} shows that $\epsilon=0.4$ does not produce accurate posterior ($\TV\gtrsim 0.3$) but $\epsilon=0.35$ and $\epsilon=0.3$ produce reasonable approximations ($\TV\lesssim 0.1$) with only $300-700$ log-likelihood evaluations.
-Figure \ref{fig:thetaricker_post_example} shows a typical estimated posterior with $\epsilon=0.3$ and \epoe{}.
-Parameters $K$ and $\phi$ cannot be fully identified which makes their true joint marginal posterior also difficult to approximate.
-The overall approximation quality is still good when $\epsilon \lesssim 0.35$ and, most importantly, the non-identifiability of these two parameters is clearly captured.
-On the other hand, with $\epsilon=0.4$ substantial amount of the probability mass of ($K,\phi$) was often missed while the approximation for the other three parameters $(\log(r),\theta,\sigma_e)$ was still reasonable (not shown).
+Figure \ref{fig:res_thetaricker_eval} shows that \epoe{} produces the best sample-efficiency (especially when $\epsi=0.35$ or $0.3$) though the improvements are not as substantial as in the more ideal GP modelling scenario of Section \ref{subsec:toymodels}.
+We see that $\epsi=0.4$ does not produce accurate posterior ($\TV\gtrsim 0.3$) but already $\epsi=0.35$ produces reasonable approximations ($\TV\lesssim 0.1$) and requires only $300-500$ log-SL evaluations.
+Naive with $\epsi=0.25$ would have required more evaluations than our limit $10^3$ which we set to keep the computation time bounded. \gpmh{} and \mhblfi{} again produce similar results.

-Figure \ref{fig:thetaricker_eval_example} shows that \naive{}, \epoer{} and \epoe{}, all tend to generate fairly similar evaluation locations.
-However, \epoe{} requires slightly less evaluations on average to reach similar approximation accuracy as the other methods.
-The characteristics of the evaluation locations depend also on several other factors.
-For example, using a proposal density that takes long jumps in the parameter space would result more evaluations outside the modal region.
-Also, when the initial point $\Btheta^{(0)}$ is far from the modal region, some evaluations intuitively occur on a path connecting the initial point and the modal region as seen in Figure \ref{fig:simple_eval_example} of \appe{} \ref{appsec:experiment_details}.
+Figure \ref{fig:thetaricker_post_example} shows a typical estimated posterior with \epoe{} and $\epsi=0.3$.
+Parameters $K$ and $\phi$ cannot be fully identified which makes their true joint marginal posterior difficult to approximate also.
+The overall approximation quality is still good when $\epsi \lesssim 0.35$ and, most importantly, the non-identifiability of these two parameters is clearly captured.
+When using $\epsi=0.4$ the approximation for $(\log(r),\theta,\sigma_e)$ was still reasonable but substantial amount of the probability mass of ($K,\phi$) was often missed.